ibm-cloud-docs/vpc/vsi-profile-details-accelerated.md

 | gx3d-208x1792x8mi300x | 12          | 15        |
 {: caption="Accelerated AMD family limits for maximum volumes, and maximum network interfaces" caption-side="bottom"}

+#### Boot volume profiles
+{: #amd-mi300x-volume-profiles}

+In the current release of {{site.data.keyword.block_storage_is_short}} offering, only first-generation volumes from the tiered and custom volume profile families can be used as boot volumes for the MI300X instances.

 ## Intel Gaudi 3 instance profiles
 {: #gaudi-3-profiles}